cfclrk/environ/README.md

 An Emacs package that provides some helpful functions for working with environment variables and env files.

-This package uses an `sh` subshell to evaluate environment variables.
+This package expands variable declarations using a `sh` subprocess.
 So, you may define environment variables using shellisms.

 ## Table of Contents